codeSunidhi/error-handling/README.md

-This repositry consist of programs for error handling and modules.
+This repositry consists of programs for error handling and modules.